antonmedv/mx/README.md

 npm install npm-run-all
 ```

-Then we can change start and build scripts to include the CSS preprocessor commands:
+Then we can change start and build scripts to include the _mx_ commands:

 ```diff
    "scripts": {